ragardner/tksheet/DOCUMENTATION.md

 set_options(redraw: bool = True, **kwargs) -> Sheet
 ```

-The list of key word arguments available for `set_options()` are as follows, [see here](https://github.com/ragardner/tksheet/wiki/Version-7#initialization-options) as a guide for what arguments to use.
+The list of key word arguments available for `set_options()` are as follows, [see here](https://github.com/ragardner/tksheet/wiki/Version-7#initialization-options) as a guide for argument types.
 ```python
 auto_resize_columns
 auto_resize_rows